 For information about the 2020 agenda please contact John Mercer email@example.com

-- Optimising the productive potential of catchments, resilience and farming within safe environmental limits
+- Sustainable value: Optimising the productive potential of catchments, resilience and farming within safe environmental limits

-- Dealing with the hard stuff: Water and Carbon
+- Dealing with the hard stuff: Tackling water and carbon

 - What is NZ’s place in the developing global food system?